 - 375ml lukewarm water

-- 2 VERY heaping tablespoons (about 50ml) baking soda (NOT baking powder!)
+- 2 VERY heaping tablespoons (about 50ml) baking soda (we want what in Swedish is called bikarbonat, sodium bicarbonate, NaHCO3, and definitely NOT baking powder!)

 - 2.5-3dl boiling water (you can halve the amount of soda and water – the above is enough to bathe a few batches of pretzels.)